 - Were all dowel pins in place?

-- Was the transmission-to-cooler pressure checked; and found to be excessive?
-If the return line has very low pressure compared to the transmission-to-cooler pressure line, check for a restricted cooler or cooler lines.
+- Was there excessive pressure, from the transmission-to-cooler?
+If the return line has very low pressure compared to the transmission-to-cooler pressure line; check for a restricted cooler or cooler lines.

-How Does The Torque Converter Exert Force On The Crankshaft
+So, How Does The Torque Converter, Exert Force On The Crankshaft

 The area is a little trickier.
 The area that is part of this equation; is the difference between, the area of the front half of the converter and the rear half.
 The oil pressure does exert a force, that tries to expand the converter, like a balloon.
 However, it is the fact that the front of the converter, has more surface area, than the rear; that causes the forward force on the crankshaft.

 - Modifications or malfunctions, that result in high line pressure.

 Modifications that can result in, higher than normal converter pressure include: